 Learn more about how to build credit and the benefits of good credit.

 Best credit cards for good credit

-The Discover it Cash Back is the best option among cards with good credit for cash back, with 5% cash back on rotating categories up to $1,500 spend a quarter (then it’s 1% cash back) after activation and double your cash back at the end of your first year.
+The Discover it Cash Back is the best option among cards with good credit for cash back, with 5% cash back on rotating categories up to $1,500 spend a quarter (then it’s 1% cash back) after activation and cash back match at the end of your first year.
 Unfortunately, this card doesn’t have much in the way of travel and shopping benefits.

 The Blue Cash Everyday is a fine option as a long low intro APR card with the intro APR offer of 0% on purchases for 15 months, then 13.99%-23.99% Variable.
 Its welcome offer and ongoing rewards are also worth a look.
 However, while American Express is broadly accepted in the U.S., not so much abroad.

 The Propel offers some of the most compelling rewards value, despite not even charging an annual fee.
 It offers 3X points across a wide swath of categories that include gas stations, flights, hotels, rideshares, and other travel purchases, as well as dining.
 The sign-up bonus is also sizeable at 20,000 points and is awarded for spending $1,000 in the first 3 months – a $200 cash redemption value.

 This card is very popular with people who have used a few credit cards and want to try a “next level” card.
 It offers a strong sign-up bonus of 60,000 Chase Ultimate Rewards points for spending $4,000 in your first 3 months.
 That’s a lot of immediate value considering the relatively low annual fee of $95.
 Points can also be redeemed for 1.25X value through Chase’s travel portal, and you can continue adding to your stash with 2X points per dollar on travel and dining purchases.